- Books, Literature, and Writing»

 When she completed the cedar wood breakfast nook she said;

 “Thanks Gabe, it’s perfect...” for he had guided her hands.

 Sandy lived in the house she and Gabe had dreamed of.

-She'd open the shop in the morning, close it in the evening, carrying her lunch
+Sandy opened the shop in the morning, closed it in the evening, carrying her lunch

 She made just enough money to live.
 To pay her bills, buy her food, and once and